 After that type exit to close the command prompt and restart windows to take effect the changes.
-Now re-open chrome browser and visit any web pages without any problem.
+Now re-open the chrome browser and visit any web pages without any problem.

 Modifying the DNS Server address

 Sometimes the DNS server your computer automatically obtains may not respond, which might cause the DNS_Probe_Finished_NxDomain issue.
-Change the DNS server address is a very effective solution for this error.
+Changing the DNS server address is a very effective solution for this error.
 To change the DNS server address on your system follow the steps below.

 - Right-click on your internet device, either WiFi or Ethernet and then select Properties.

-- Double click on Internet Protocol Version 4 (TCP/IPv4) to get its properties window
+- Double-click on Internet Protocol Version 4 (TCP/IPv4) to get its properties window

 - Select Use the following DNS server addresses, and then type in the following: